larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 41:48
-and it's involved in regulating the clock output through what's called non-photic, non-light-type influences 41:55 like exercise and feeding, et cetera.
+and it's involved in regulating the clock output through what's called non-photic, non-light-type influences 41:55 like exercise and feeding**, et cetera.
 So if you are not feeling awake during the day The Power of Sunset
 42:02
 and you're having trouble sleeping, get the sunlight exposure that we just talked about, but in addition to that,